You are here

 Digitization Request Form

-• Fees must be paid before digitization, and processing may take up to two weeks upon receipt.
+Fees must be paid before digitization, and processing may take up to two weeks upon receipt.

-The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
+The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials (both published and unpublished).
 Under certain conditions specified in the law, libraries and archives are authorized to furnish photocopy or other reproductions.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use”, that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a duplication order if, in its judgment, fulfillment of the order would involve violation of copyright law.

-Research copies created by users or provided by staff fall under the 'Fair Use' provision (Section 107) and the Library and Archives exemptions (Section 108) of the U.S. Copyright Law.
+Research copies created by users or provided by staff fall under the Fair Use provision (Section 107) and the Library and Archives exemptions (Section 108) of the U.S. Copyright Law.

 • Special Collections reserves the right to decide what materials are available for use and reproduction and what form that reproduction may take.